Killing of Justine Damond

-On July 15, 2017, Justine Damond (née Ruszczyk), a 40-year-old Australian-American woman, was fatally shot by 33-year-old Somali-American Minneapolis Police Department officer Mohamed Noor after she had called 9-1-1 to report the possible assault of a woman in an alley behind her house.
+On July 15, 2017, Justine Damond (née Ruszczyk), a 40-year-old Australian-American woman, was fatally shot by Minneapolis Police Department officer Mohamed Noor after she had called 9-1-1 to report the possible assault of a woman in an alley behind her house.
 Occurring weeks after a high-profile manslaughter trial acquittal in the 2016 police killing of Philando Castile, also in the Minneapolis–Saint Paul metropolitan area, the shooting exacerbated existing tensions and attracted national and international press.

 In April 2019, Noor was tried before a jury on charges of second-degree murder, third-degree murder, and second-degree manslaughter.
 Noor claimed self defense.
 The jury convicted Noor of third-degree murder and second-degree manslaughter, but he was acquitted on the charge of intentional second degree murder.
 In June 2019, Noor was sentenced to 12.5 years in prison.
 Noor's conviction on third-degree murder was overturned by the Minnesota Supreme Court on September 15, 2021.
 In October 2021, his sentence was revised to 4.75 years in prison, with credit for time served.
 Noor was released from custody on June 27, 2022, and was ordered to remain on supervised release until January 24, 2024.

 Damond's family brought a civil lawsuit against the City of Minneapolis alleging violation of Damond's civil rights, which the city settled for US$20 million in 2019.

-Background
+People involved

 Justine Damond

 Justine Maia Damond (April 4, 1977 – July 15, 2017) grew up in the Northern Beaches area of Sydney, New South Wales, and attended Manly High School.
 She graduated in 2002 from the University of Sydney as a veterinarian, then worked as a spiritual healer and meditation coach.
 She met Don Damond, a U.S. citizen, while attending a neuroscience workshop.
 The couple became engaged on December 29, 2014, and planned to marry in August 2017.
-Damond stopped using her surname Ruszczyk and took the Damond's family name ahead of their marriage.
+Damond stopped using her surname Ruszczyk and took the Damond family name ahead of their marriage.
 Damond held dual Australian and United States citizenship, as her father, John Ruszczyk, holds US citizenship.